ASCII: Revisions

-In the X3.15 standard, the X3 committee also addressed how ASCII should be transmitted (least significant bit first), and how it should be recorded on perforated tape.
-They proposed a 9-track standard for magnetic tape, and attempted to deal with some punched card formats.
+In the X3.15 standard, the X3 committee also addressed how ASCII should be transmitted (least significant bit first) and recorded on perforated tape.
+They proposed a 9-track standard for magnetic tape and attempted to deal with some punched card formats.

 Design considerations

 Bit width

 The X3.2 subcommittee designed ASCII based on the earlier teleprinter encoding systems.
 Like other character encodings, ASCII specifies a correspondence between digital bit patterns and character symbols (i.e. graphemes and control characters).
 This allows digital devices to communicate with each other and to process, store, and communicate character-oriented information such as written language.
 Before ASCII was developed, the encodings in use included 26 alphabetic characters, 10 numerical digits, and from 11 to 25 special graphic symbols.
-To include all these, and control characters compatible with the Comité Consultatif International Téléphonique et Télégraphique (CCITT) International Telegraph Alphabet No. 2 (ITA2) standard of 1924, FIELDATA (1956), and early EBCDIC (1963), more than 64 codes were required for ASCII.
+To include all these, and control characters compatible with the Comité Consultatif International Téléphonique et Télégraphique (CCITT) International Telegraph Alphabet No. 2 (ITA2) standard of 1932, FIELDATA (1956), and early EBCDIC (1963), more than 64 codes were required for ASCII.

-ITA2 was in turn based on the 5-bit telegraph code that Émile Baudot invented in 1870 and patented in 1874.
+ITA2 was in turn based on Baudot code, the 5-bit telegraph code Émile Baudot invented in 1870 and patented in 1874.

 The committee debated the possibility of a shift function (like in ITA2), which would allow more than 64 codes to be represented by a six-bit code.
 In a shifted code, some character codes determine choices between options for the following character codes.
 It allows compact encoding, but is less reliable for data transmission, as an error in transmitting the shift code typically makes a long part of the transmission unreadable.
 The standards committee decided against shifting, and so ASCII required at least a seven-bit code.

 The committee considered an eight-bit code, since eight bits (octets) would allow two four-bit patterns to efficiently encode two digits with binary-coded decimal.
 However, it would require all data transmission to send eight bits when seven could suffice.
 The committee voted to use a seven-bit code to minimize costs associated with data transmission.
 Since perforated tape at the time could record eight bits in one position, it also allowed for a parity bit for error checking if desired.
 Eight-bit machines (with octets as the native data type) that did not use parity checking typically set the eighth bit to 0.